purpl3f0xtesting/purpl3f0xtesting.github.io/_posts/2021-03-30-av_evasion.md

 }
 ```

 Then, we'll allocate memory.
-If we look at [The MSDN for VirtualAlloc](https://docs.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualalloc), we can see that the arguments, in order, are the memory address to start at, the buffer size, the allocation type, and the memory protection settings:
+If we look at [the MSDN for VirtualAlloc](https://docs.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualalloc), we can see that the arguments, in order, are the memory address to start at, the buffer size, the allocation type, and the memory protection settings:

 <center><img src="https://i.imgur.com/cTUbwUQ.png" /><center>
 <center><i><small>Figure 22 - MSDN for VirtualAlloc</small></i></center>